The Geovisualization workflow consists of a series of steps to suit the way you work.

 2. Connect your data

 You have multiple options for using your data with Geovisualization.

 To get started with simpler visualizations that use smaller data sources, learn the toolkit and explore its possibilities, use the data manager graphical interface to upload data to your account.
 You can also provide data from a local or remote file using the

-You can also store data in our backend using the Geovisualization REST API to upload data to your account by first creating an empty dataset, and then uploading files.
-You can upload data from a file stored locally, or from a URL.
+You can also store data in our backend using the Geovisualization REST API to upload data to your account by first creating an empty dataset, and then uploading data with a Recipe.

 To learn more about the toolkit features and create more complex visualizations that use larger data sources, deciding which option suits will depend on your application structure.
 If you have a REST API with an endpoint that provides the data, you can use the